(+91) 9686 448899

 The main chain in every organic material is made of carbon atoms.
 A polymer is also an organic material with carbon in its main chain.
 There are four carbon atoms present in the valence shell of the carbon atom and these electrons are capable of forming a covalent bond with another carbon or a foreign atom.
 Some of the most commonly found elements in polymers are H, F, Cl, Br, I (all having one valence electron), O, S (having two valence electrons), N (having three valence electrons), C and Si (having four valence electrons).

 The length of the carbon chain plays an important role in defining the phase of the polymer.
-The material will tend to become a waxy solid after going through the liquid state as the number of carbon atoms in the carbon chain is increased to beyond several hundred.
-This phase change is observed due to the total binding force between the molecules increases as the length of the polymer chain and hence, molecules increase.
-It is also important to know that molecules are not usually straight in structure but are a tangled mass.
+The material will tend to become a waxy solid after going through the liquid state as the number of carbon atoms in the carbon chain is increased beyond several hundred.
+This phase change is observed due to the total binding force between the molecules increasing as the length of the polymer chain and hence, molecules increase.
+It is also important to know that molecules are not usually straight in structure but are tangled masses.

 The binding forces are acquired because of the Van der Waals forces between the molecules and the polymer chains’ mechanical entanglement.
 When heat is applied to thermoplastics, there is a rise in the temperature as well as the energy of molecules.
 This results in the movement of molecules which makes it easier to break the bonds between the molecules.
 The ability of thermoplastics to be emitted can be explained with the help of this reasoning.